 Special Services Aid: Special Services Aid funds career education programs and computer services for school districts which are not components of a BOCES.
 The career education aid ceiling for 2005-06 is continued at \$3,720.
 Computer services aid is based upon an aid ratio multiplied by expenses up to \$62.30 multiplied by the district's K-12 enrollment.
-A district's Special Services Aid allocation will be the lesser of the amount provided in the base year or the amount generated under the existing statutory formula.
-For 2005-06, this aid will total \$134.60 million, a decrease of \$0.80 million.
+For 2005-06, this aid will total \$140.53 million, an increase of \$3.26 million.

-Transportation Aid: Transportation Aid will total \$1,200.75 million in 2005-06, an increase of \$49.23 million.
+Transportation Aid: Transportation Aid will total \$1,211.99 million in 2005-06, an increase of \$62.85 million compared to 2004-05 Transportation Aid amounts which include amounts related to the Transportation Capital Expense Transition Grant.
 The minimum aid ratio for Transportation Aid continues to be 6.5 percent (dependent on district wealth, aid will range from 6.5 to 90 percent of a district's approved transportation expenses).
 The aid ratio choice permitting school districts to receive aid based on public and non-public enrollments is continued and will benefit districts transporting large numbers of nonpublic school students.
-For 2005-06 and after districts will be eligible for reimbursement for capital expenditures based on the assumed useful life of the asset.
+Districts will be eligible for reimbursement for capital expenditures based on the assumed useful life of the asset.
 District expenditures for transportation to and from school district operated summer classes to improve student performance will be aided up to a maximum of \$5.00 million statewide.